wgsl-tooling-wg/wesl-spec/README.md

-# A Community Standard for Enhanced WGSL
+# A Community Standard for WGSL-Enhanced

 We propose specifying enhancements to WebGPU's [WGSL](https://www.w3.org/TR/WGSL/) shading language to support